UCL-ARC/python-tooling/README.md

 # python-tooling
-This repository documents common tooling we use in our Python projects in the Advanced Research Computing center (ARC) at UCL.
+This repository documents common tooling we use in our Python projects in the [Advanced Research Computing center](https://www.ucl.ac.uk/arc/) (ARC) at [UCL](https://www.ucl.ac.uk).
 It is designed as a static GitHub pages site.

 ## Contributing
+The website and source pages are publicly available, but contributions are restricted to members and associate members of ARC.

 Pages all live in the `pages` sub-directory, and are written in markdown.

 To contribute: